 Upon completion of this offering, we will become a public company and expect to incur significant legal, accounting and other expenses that we did not incur as a private company.
 The Sarbanes-Oxley Act of 2002, as well as rules subsequently implemented by the SEC and the NASDAQ, impose various requirements on the corporate governance practices of public companies.
 As a company with less than US\$1.0 billion in net revenue for our last fiscal year, we qualify as an "emerging growth company" pursuant to the JOBS Act.
 An emerging growth company may take advantage of specified reduced reporting and other requirements that are otherwise applicable generally to public companies.
 These provisions include exemption from the auditor attestation requirement under Section 404 of the Sarbanes-Oxley Act of 2002 in the assessment of the emerging growth company's internal control over financial reporting and permission to delay adopting new or revised accounting standards until such time as those standards apply to private companies.
-However, we have elected to "opt out" of the provision that allow us to delay adopting new or revised accounting standards and, as a result, we will comply with new or revised accounting standards and, as a result, we will comply with new or revised accounting standards as required when they are adopted for public companies.
-This decision to opt out of the extended transition period under the JOBS Act is irrevocable.
+However, we have elected to "opt out" of the provision that allow us to delay adopting new or revised accounting standards and, as a result, we will comply with new or revised accounting standards and the provision that allow us to delay adopting new or revised accounting standards and, as a result, we will comply with new or revised accounting standards and the provision that allow us to delay adopting new or revised accounting standards and, as a result, we will comply with new or revised accounting standards and the provision that allow us to delay adopting new or revised accounting standards and, as a result, we will comply with new or revised accounting standards and the provision that allow us to delay adopting new or revised accounting standards and the provision that allow us to delay adopting new or revised accounting standards and the provision that allow us to delay adopting new or revised accounting standards and the provision that allow us to delay adopting new or revised accounting s